Demonstrate the effect of temperature on yeast growth.

 The Pioreactor doesn't cool samples, so it can't achieve temperatures below your ambient temperature.
 If you want to test low temperatures, you can place the Pioreactor in a fridge, or in a cooler with ice packs (making sure the electronics won't get wet).

 The following experiment was performed using four Pioreactors.
 Four vials containing 15 mL of the sterile YPD stock were inoculated with 1 drop of rehydrated active yeast (0.500 g of dry yeast in a 15mL YPD broth vial).
-They were subjected to different temperatures of 28°C, 32°C, 36°C and 40°C.
+They were grown at temperatures of 28°C, 32°C, 36°C and 40°C.

 Over the course of 12 hours, the following graphs were recorded: